 Sure, turkey leftovers may still be lingering in your fridge.
 But there's no escaping the reality just about everywhere else in your home and beyond: It's beginning to feel a lot like Christmas.
 Ready or not.

-- Make your home festive.
-Add a few holiday throw pillows; affix a strand or three of white lights up and down the interior banister; get down that box of decorations and you're on your way.
+- Christmas holiday tips for making your home festive.
+Add a few holiday throw pillows; affix a strand or three of white lights, garland, or ornaments up and down the interior banister; get down that box of decorations, and you're on your way.

 - Take the kids' holiday pictures if you'll be including a photo with your family card this year.
 Have them developed.
 Make your own copies onto photo paper using your home printer.
 Trim with pinking shears or create an unusual trim of your own.